-Dato' Ir How has no direct or indirect shareholdings in the Company.
-He does not have any family relationship with any Directors and/or major shareholders of the Group nor any conflict of interest in any business arrangement involving the Company.
-He has no convictions for any offences within the past 5 years, and have not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.
+Mr Lim has no direct or indirect shareholdings in the Company.
+He is a son of Dato' Lim Kang Poh and nephew to Tan Sri Dato' Lim Kang Yew.
+He is also a brother to Mr Lim Guan Shiun and cousin to Mr Lim Dian Hoong.
+Save as disclosed, Mr Lim does not have any family relationship with any other director and/or major shareholders of the Company.
+He does not hold any directorship in other public companies.
+He has no conflict of interest in any business arrangement involving the Company.
+He has no convictions for any offences within the past 5 years, and has not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.